 Sexual Misconduct Policy and Procedures

-Gallaudet University is committed to creating and maintaining a living and learning environment free from all forms of harassment, exploitation, intimidation, and/or violence, including sexual misconduct.
+Gallaudet University is committed to creating and maintaining a living and learning environment free from all forms of harassment, exploitation, intimidation, and/or violence, including sexual discrimination and sexual misconduct.
 All members of the University community are expected to conduct themselves in a manner that demonstrates respect for the rights of others.
 The University Sexual Misconduct Policy and applicable procedures intend to define community expectations, to reaffirm these principles, and to provide recourse for those individuals whose rights have been violated.

 Expectations with Respect to Sexual Misconduct